 Important mitigation measures are presented in this section to protect any wildlife utilization during removal of the forest, and the environment in general.
-There are trees of note remaining adjacent to the site and thus potential impacts such as wind throw and sunscald on adjacent remaining trees are not applicable.
+There are no trees of note remaining adjacent to the site and thus potential impacts such as wind throw and sunscald on adjacent remaining trees are not applicable.

-The macro grading plans produced by IBI (2018) shows grade raises in the range of one metre for much of the site, with a few areas where a lower grade is required.
-In combination with the proposed density of commercial development and associated surface parking and other urban infrastructure requirements, the opportunities for tree retention on the site appear minimal.
-Map 3 identifies three areas of potential tree retention along the site peripheries where site alterations are anticipated to be much less.
+The draft Functional Grading Plan produced by J.L.
+Richards (July 12, 2021) shows grade raises on average in the range of one metre for much of the site, with areas where a lower grade or cut up to 0.6 metres or raises up to 1.5 metres are required.
+These grading requirements will greatly impact the opportunities for tree retention on the site.
+Map 3 identifies an area of potential tree retention in the proposed park.
 For longevity, the focus of the tree retention will be on trees in the 20 - 30cm dbh size.